cpaterno/csc-212-s18/lab-07/README.md

 Improvements.
 We can cut the running time of mergesort substantially with some carefully considered modifications to the implementation.

-* *Use insertion sort for small subarrays.
+* Use insertion sort for small subarrays.
 We can improve most recursive algorithms by handling small cases differently.
-Switching to insertion sort for small subarrays will improve the running time of a typical mergesort implementation by 10 to 15 percent.*
+Switching to insertion sort for small subarrays will improve the running time of a typical mergesort implementation by 10 to 15 percent.

+Once you implement the first improvement, try compiling and running the function with some small test cases to ensure that it works.
+Also make sure you answer the following question on the google form.

+*Question: Why is insertion sort better than mergesort for small subarrays*

-* *Test whether array is already in order.
+* Test whether array is already in order.
 We can reduce the running time to be linear for arrays that are already in order by adding a test to skip call to merge() if a[mid] is less than or equal to a[mid+1].
-With this change, we still do all the recursive calls, but the running time for any sorted subarray is linear.*
+With this change, we still do all the recursive calls, but the running time for any sorted subarray is linear.

+Once you have implemented and tested the 2nd improvement, answer the following question in the google form.

+*Question: How does the change affect the running time and in what case does the change make the biggest improvement?*

 ## 6. What to Submit